 Chain multiple conditional outputs: The condition activity returns a basic “True” or “False” output.
 For both decisions “True” or “False”, you may chain multiple conditional outputs, which are validated AFTER the first condition has been checked.
 The workflow will follow the first path whose condition is met - the first one that evaluates to ‘True’.

-A condition is an automated decision based on the index data of the current workflow document.
+A condition is an automated yes/no decision based on the index data of the current workflow document.

 Define the index data that needs to be met to set the conditions: